SleipnirGroup/Sleipnir/README.md

 Exit: success
 x = 17.99999999999167, y = 6.0000000000027764
 ```

+The C++ API also supports arbitrary scalar types, so users can specify higher precision floating-point types at the cost of speed.

 Sleipnir's internals are intended to be readable by those who aren't domain experts with links to explanatory material for its algorithms.